 And here it is!
-An easier way to make this fabulous ruffled scarf!!
+An easier way to make this fabulous ruffled t shirt scarf!!
 Originally done by DIY DISH who are magnificent at what they do, by the way!
 Love them!
 Have a look at the link for their video tutorial.
-But, I am not taking all the credit for this scarf-updo!…I give that honor to my fellow craftinesta, partner in crafty crime, sister of creative inspiration..who needs to get her blog on fast….Kimberly!

 From the first time I saw this fantastically easy idea, I knew I had to make a ton of them!!
-So I bought a bunch of T-shirts on sale at AC Moore and then I just got busy and kinda forgot about them, but my crafty friend Kimberly went to work that day making an easier and simpler and more cleaned up & polished way to make this scarf!
+So I bought a bunch of T-shirts on sale at AC Moore and then just got busy.
+There is an easier and simpler and more cleaned up & polished way to make this scarf!
 No more glue!!
-It’s gotta be that simple, sorry girls, but the glue just isn’t pretty.
+It’s got to be that simple, sorry girls, but the glue just isn’t pretty on this scarf.

-So first you take a XL T-shirt, and place your paper plates as shown in the photo below.
-Then cut around the plate.
+Take a XL T-shirt, and place your paper plates as shown in the photo below.
+With sharp scissors cut around the plates.
 It does not have to be clean and neat.
-Chunky is fine, it will not matter in the end.
-But, here’s the trick… pay attention between the two circles… you need to leave a section of fabric to connect them so in the end it will be one long strip.
+Chunky is fine, it will not make a difference in the end.
+But, here’s the trick… pay attention between the two circles, you need to leave a section of fabric to connect them so in the end it will be one long strip.
 See pic below.
 NO GLUING those circles together as before!
 WOO HOO!!

-When you have your strip pull, stretch and tug on it a little, stretching it will make the pretty ruffles, and they will not fray!
+When you finish cutting your strip pull, stretch and tug on it a little.
+Stretching it will make the pretty ruffles, and the jersey knit will not fray!
 All this without having to use the glue like before!
 It just looks so much nicer in the finished product.
-Continue cutting out two more of these making 6 long strips.
-Then bunch them all together, I make them uneven so they graduate in the front and the ruffles are fuller.
+Continue cutting out more of these making 6 long strips.
+Then bunch them all together.
+I make them uneven so they graduate in the front and the ruffles are fuller.
 Then tie them around your neck.
 You can cut some strands short, some longer.
 I made a bunch of different colors to coordinate with different outfits.
 How easy was that?!!

 As I was cutting out all the T-shirt spirals for my scarves, my daughter decided to make her own version of a headband out of the left over sleeves.
 She’s too cute….and crafty like me!